Paul Harris Fellowship

 After Rotary’s founder, Paul P. Harris, died in 1947, contributions began pouring into Rotary International, and the Paul Harris Memorial Fund was created to build the Foundation.

-Such strong support, along with Rotarian involvement worldwide, ensures a secure future for The Rotary Foundation as it continues its vital work for international understanding and world peace.
+Such strong support, along with Rotarian “hands-on” involvement worldwide, ensures a secure future for The Rotary Foundation as it continues its vital work for international understanding and world peace.

 PAUL HARRIS FELLOW/MULTIPLE PAUL HARRIS FELLOW